Good Samaritan Regional Health: Leading Heart Attack Care in Southern Illinois

 Our Good Samaritan and St. Mary's Emergency Departments are:

-At St. Mary’s Good Samaritan, our Emergency Departments are staffed by experienced physicians who are trained in a full range of medicine, from trauma care to general pediatrics and adult medicine.
-Both Emergency Departments are designated as ‘Stand-By Emergency Departments for Pediatrics’ by the Illinois Department of Public Health.
+- Staffed by experienced Emergency Department physicians trained in a full range of medicine, from trauma care to general pediatrics and adult medicine

 Our Mt.
 Vernon campus serves as the Regional Resource Facility of Emergency Medical Services (EMS) for nine counties in Southern Illinois.
 Leaders from our Emergency Department coordinate the development of plans, training, and emergency-preparedness drills throughout Jefferson County, including personnel from the hospital, the Fire Department, the Police Department, paramedics of area ambulance and helicopter services, and other key groups from the region.
 This established disaster plan includes protocols to provide treatment for increased numbers of victims including those with burn, chemical exposure/respiratory distress, and other traumas.

-St. Mary’s Good Samaritan uses a portable shower that is set up for ambulatory decontamination and utilizes custom-design cart items for immobile decontamination.
-The construction that is currently underway at our Mt.
-Vernon facility includes a fixed decontamination room that is accessible from the outside and connects directly into the Emergency Department after the decontamination is complete.
+At Good Samaritan Regional Health Center in Mt.
+Vernon, the new hospital features a fixed decontamination room that is accessible from the outside and connects directly into the Emergency Department after the decontamination is complete.